Tom Brunansky

-Thomas Andrew Brunansky (born August 20, 1960), nicknamed "Bruno", is a former right fielder in Major League Baseball who played from 1981 to 1994 for the California Angels, Minnesota Twins, St. Louis Cardinals, Boston Red Sox, and Milwaukee Brewers.
+Thomas Andrew Brunansky (born August 20, 1960), nicknamed "Bruno", is an American former right fielder in Major League Baseball who played from 1981 to 1994 for the California Angels, Minnesota Twins, St. Louis Cardinals, Boston Red Sox, and Milwaukee Brewers.

 In a 14-season career, he batted .245 with 271 home runs and 919 RBIs in 1800 games.
 Brunansky averaged 24 home runs per 162 games.
 He finished his career with 1543 hits in 6289 at bats, 69 stolen bases, and 306 doubles.

 Professional career

 After being drafted in the first round (14th pick) of the 1978 amateur draft by the California Angels' organization after his senior year at West Covina High School in California, Brunansky spent the next four years working his way up the Angels' minor league system before appearing in 11 games in 1981 after making his major league debut on April 19.
 On May 11, 1982, he was traded by the Angels, along with pitcher Mike Walters, to the Minnesota Twins for pitcher Doug Corbett and infielder Rob Wilfong.
 The 21-year-old Brunansky was then inserted into the Twins' lineup, where he saw time at all three outfield positions and slugged his way to the first of his eight consecutive seasons in which he hit at least 20 home runs.

 Following the 1982 season, Brunansky became a fixture in right field for the Twins, starting there through the 1987 season.
 In 1982, Brunansky became the only Twin in franchise history to hit a grand slam, inside-the-park home run.
 He accomplished this in a July 19 home game at the Hubert H. Humphrey Metrodome in the third inning off the Brewers' Jerry Augustine.
 Ironically, all four runs were considered unearned because of two Brewers' fielding errors earlier in the inning.
 Only 40 major league players have hit a grand slam, inside-the-park home run since 1950.